Howard Xiao

 In preparation, 2025

-Understand the structure of central extensions of the Virasoro groupoid and algebroid, classify their cocycles and co-adjoint actions, and study the corresponding equations in mathematical physics.
+Understanding the structure of central extensions of the Virasoro groupoid and algebroid, classify their cocycles and co-adjoint actions, and study the corresponding equations in mathematical physics.

 Summer, 2023